 2) Through an automated allocation system, the case will be assigned by the NFAC to a specific AU in any one RFAC.

 3) The AU may request the NFAC for:

-5) In case the verification or enquiry is requested from the verification unit or technical assistance is sought from the technical unit, then the NFAC will assign the request to a verification unit or technical unit, as the case may be, through an automated allocation system in any one of the RFAC.
-The reports received from the verification unit or technical unit shall be sent to the concerned assessment unit.
+5) In case the verification or inquiry is requested from the verification unit or technical assistance is sought from the specialized unit, then the NFAC will assign the request to a verification unit or technical unit, as the case may be, through an automated allocation system in any one of the RFAC.
+The reports received from the verification unit or specialized unit shall be sent to the concerned assessment unit.